 My Own Experience

 Once I started experiencing seborrheic dermatitis on my facial skin I started doing research.
-This led me to finding a temporary solution of using Head and Shoulders directly on the facial skin.
+This led me to find a temporary solution of using Head and Shoulders directly on the facial skin.

-Looking back now I think the head and shoulders was not truly a solution, but actually played a significant role in developing the problem.
+Looking back now I think the head and shoulders were not truly a solution, but actually played a significant role in developing the problem.

 Then I decided to develop this site and find a more workable solution.
 After several months of fighting myself to not use anti-fungal shampoos, my seborrheic dermatitis and dandruff became markedly worse.

 My scalp was constantly flaky, my skin very oily, and the skin yeast/fungus seemed to be enjoying life on my skin.
-Honestly this was one of the hardest periods of my life.
-As I would consistently enjoy staying indoors, just because I was embarrassed and ashamed of my appearance.
+Honestly, this was one of the hardest periods of my life.
+I would consistently enjoy staying indoors, just because I was embarrassed and ashamed of my appearance.